topoteretes/cognee-community/README.md

 Welcome!
 This repository hosts community-managed plugins and addons for Cognee.

-cognee builds AI memory, next generation tooling that is more accurate than RAG
+cognee builds AI memory, next-generation tooling that is more accurate than RAG
 </div>

+This is community plugins repo, for core repo and on how to get started with cognee, please check: https://github.com/topoteretes/cognee

 ## Get started